doctrine/orientdb-odm/README.md

 echo $select->getRaw();     // SELECT FROM users
 ```

-However, we strongly discourage this approach: commands will change, Query, thought as a facade, - hopely - not.
+However, we strongly discourage this approach: commands will change, Query, thought as a facade, - hopefully - not.

 You'd better take a look at the tests of the Query class and its subcommands to get
 a full overview of the available commands: in order to match OrientDB's native